cosmicjs/cosmic-sdk-js/README.md

 This simplified API provides a cleaner interface with events for:

 - `text`: Emitted for each new piece of text
-- `end`: Emitted when the stream ends, with the full text as an argument
+- `usage`: Emitted with token usage information
-- `complete`: Emitted with both the full text and usage information (if available)
+- `end`: Emitted when the stream ends with data from the server
 - `error`: Emitted if there's an error in the stream

 ### Analyze Images and Files